pesterhazy/beep-boop/README.md

 # beep-boop 🤖

-**Audible and visual feedback for test runs**
+** Audiovisual feedback for test runs, simplified**

 ![screenshot](screenshot.png)

-🎶 plays a pleasant sound if your tests succeed and a melancholy sound if your tests fail
+🎶 plays a pleasant sound if your tests succeed and a melancholy one if they fail

 ## Installation

 Check out this repo

-npm install -g .
+npm install -g github:pesterhazy/beep-boop

 ## Usage